waggle-sensor/summer2021/Andrews/DailyLog.md

     * Need one slide (2 min) presentation for next week
  - Writing Coach Meeting: Workshop on Oral and Poster Presentations
  - Spent most of the day trying to get my video of 5 satellite images to work with Matt's optical flow code
-     * Mostly seems to work at this point, just need to figure out one error at the end
-     * Eventually will play around with something other than the default Farneback algorithm parameters
-     * Also going to experiment with different sized images
+     * Mostly seems to work at this point, just need to figure out one error at the end.
+However, most of the motion is at the edge of the images so I'd eventually like to play around with something other than the default Farneback algorithm parameters.
+Also going to experiment with different sized images and maybe different satellite bands.
  - TRACER meeting

+### June 22
+ - Clouds and CV meeting
+ - Got basic (incomplete for now) code into the plugin template; updated the Dockerfile, sage.yaml, requirements.txt.
+      * The basic satellite plugin will download GOES 16 or 17 images between a start and an end time for a particular channel
+  - Selected a different time period (17:22-19:03Z) with more scattered clouds for dense OF because I think that’ll work better than the times I was testing it with originally (clouds were pretty stationary)
+ - Made a movie of those times and tried OF on band 2 (visible)
+    * Tried it on a couple different sized satellite images and it seems like the larger ones do a much better job of capturing the motion
+ - TRACER meeting

+### June 23
+ - Working on the SULI deliverables (paper)
- -
+ - Next week:
+    * More optical flow reading - look into adjusting parameters from defaults and how to get flow in real units rather than pixel units
+    * Final presentation for the Waggle group
+    * More work on deliverables